BMW N47: Timing chain problems

 The N47 engine family is prone to excessive timing chain wear and premature failure.
 Rattling noise from the rear of the engine is indicative of the condition.
 Timing chain failure may call for engine replacement or a costly repair.
-The most seriously affected units which require the most extensive repairs were produced from 01.03.2007 to 05.01.2009.
-However, there have been frequent reports of timing chain failure in 1, 3 and 5 series BMW engines manufactured from as early as 2004 until at least 2011 in diesel versions.
+The most seriously affected units which require the most extensive repairs were produced from 1 March 2007 to 5 January 2009.
+However, there have been reports of timing chain failure in BMW diesel engines manufactured until 2015.
 At times the failure has resulted in a dangerous cut out of the engine while the vehicle was being driven - sometimes at relatively high speed.
 A "Quality Enhancement" was issued by BMW for some, but not all vehicles, but has since been discontinued.

 Other issues

 The return spring on the turbo's wastegate was not originally lubricated or covered, this frequently resulted in early failure causing the waste-gate to remain partially or fully open.
-With the subsequent loss in compression, fuel consumption increased by 30–50%.
+With the subsequent loss in boost, fuel consumption increased by 30–50%.
 The problem was described by BMW engineers as a "known fault" and was immediately repaired (BMW mobile engineers even carried boxes of an improved spring), however BMW refused to compensate customers for the excessive fuel consumption and denied this fault was their liability.

 As the cars equipped with this engine are coming of age, some hoses in the engine bay can start to break down.
 This is not to be ignored, even though this does not illuminate the CEL, it just sets a code in the ECU.
 If the vacuum hose supplying the EGR cooler bypass valve gets a hole rubbed in it, or breaks down from old age and oil spray, the EGR cooler won't get bypassed during the engine warmup period.
 This causes excessive buildup in the cooler matrix, and when the engine warms up these solid chunks of buildup can detach from the EGR cooler and get sucked into the plastic intake tube, melting holes in the intake tube, causing a massive boost leak and in very rare cases an engine fire.
 BMW has issued a recall to over 1.6 million vehicles in 2018 for the EGR issues.